⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Walmart International

-Retail and wholesale operations across 18 countries outside of the U.S. and Canada.
+Retail operations across multiple countries outside the United States

 🎯 WHY THIS MATTERS